 As we age, however, the level of hyaluronic acid in our body decreases, resulting in dull skin texture and the appearance of fine lines and wrinkles.
 Other types of fillers like Sculptra and Radiesse stimulate our body’s own collagen to help plump up the skin.

 Combining threadlift and liquid facelift results in a lifted and more contoured appearance that is natural looking.
-Additionally, it will leave skin looking more youthful and healthy.
+Additionally, it will leave the skin looking more youthful and healthy.
 Both therapies may even be combined with Ultherapy and botulinum neuromodulators like Botox, Dysport, and Xeomin for more dramatic results.

 Happy lifting everyone!